What does sustainability have to do with business?

 Businesses that make sustainability just the way business is done not only create social, environmental and economic shared value, they often achieve a competitive advantage.

-Sustainability is a lens that illuminates opportunities to create shared value: opportunities that not only benefit your company, but also your stakeholders and the community at large.
+Making positive changes across an organization can give rise to opportunities that you never knew existed.
+Opportunities that not only benefit your company, but also your stakeholders and the community at large.